Enforcement Summaries

 Each case is different and may vary in investigative scope, complexity, and time required to review.
 Some cases may involve multiple individuals or organizations, traverse multiple states and/or U.S. territories, and include multiple alleged violations—any of which might require extensive investigative resources to obtain sufficient evidence to determine whether an alleged violation has occurred.
 Other cases may be more straightforward, where the initial evidence clearly substantiates the alleged violation, allowing Investigative and Enforcement Services to more quickly process the case to help APHIS officials determine the appropriate resolution.
 Finally, Investigative and Enforcement Services conducts a streamlined review of most cases involving alleged regulated garbage and passenger baggage violations in support of agricultural quarantine inspection activities.
 These cases are completed as part of an expedited resolution program, in which Customs and Border Protection refers a case to APHIS while simultaneously providing evidence related to the alleged violation.

 APHIS has a number of available options to resolve a case in which the evidence substantiates that an alleged violation has occurred.
-These options include issuing regulatory correspondence (such as an official warning) to the individuals or businesses involved in the alleged violation; offering to resolve the case through a stipulated penalty; and referring the case to the USDA Office of the General Counsel for formal administrative action before the USDA Office of Administrative Law Judges.
+These options include issuing regulatory correspondence (such as an official warning) to the individuals or businesses involved in the alleged violation; offering to resolve the case through a stipulated penalty; and referring the case to USDA’s Office of the General Counsel for formal administrative action before the USDA Office of Administrative Law Judges.

-In fiscal year 2023, APHIS Investigative and Enforcement Services issued 501 official warnings to individuals or businesses involved in cases in which the evidence substantiated that an alleged violation of an APHIS-administered statute or regulation occurred, but for which APHIS chose not to pursue a civil penalty or formal administrative action.
+In fiscal year 2024, APHIS Investigative and Enforcement Services issued 535 official warnings to individuals or businesses involved in cases in which the evidence substantiated that an alleged violation of an APHIS-administered statute or regulation occurred, but for which APHIS chose not to pursue a civil penalty or formal administrative action.
 An official warning or other regulatory correspondence is not a penalty, nor is it an enforcement action against an individual or business.
 Rather, the purpose of official warnings and other regulatory correspondence is to provide notice of the legal requirements and information to promote compliance with the law.
 Distribution of warning letters is shown in the following chart, categorized by program area.

 In many instances, APHIS may enter into a settlement agreement (or stipulation) to resolve alleged violations of APHIS-administered laws.
 In cases where the evidence substantiates that a violation occurred, and the circumstances of the alleged violation are such that APHIS determines that a penalty is appropriate, Investigative and Enforcement Services may offer to resolve the case through these pre-litigation settlement agreements.

-In fiscal year 2023, APHIS Investigative and Enforcement Services issued 476 pre-litigation settlement agreements, resulting in the collection of $1,355,414 in stipulated penalties.
-A portion of those settlement agreements (99 cases and $231,594 in stipulated penalties) are the result of an expedited resolution program involving agricultural quarantine inspection activities, for which Customs and Border Protection refers the matter to Investigative and Enforcement Services while simultaneously providing evidence related to the alleged violation.
+In fiscal year 2024, APHIS Investigative and Enforcement Services issued 606 pre-litigation settlement agreements, resulting in the collection of $1,947,817 in stipulated penalties.
+A portion of those settlement agreements (395 cases and $337,301 in stipulated penalties) are the result of an expedited resolution program involving agricultural quarantine inspection activities, for which Customs and Border Protection refers the matter to Investigative and Enforcement Services while simultaneously providing evidence related to the alleged violation.
 The distribution of all cases where APHIS issued pre-litigation settlement agreements and collected stipulated penalties are shown in the following two charts.

 For cases involving serious violations or for which regulatory correspondence or a stipulated penalty may not be appropriate, APHIS Investigative and Enforcement Services may refer the case to USDA’s Office of the General Counsel to initiate formal administrative action before the USDA Office of Administrative Law Judges and to seek civil penalties or other sanctions for alleged violations of APHIS statutes.